Back

 So how do you differ from others?

-Is there some particular tone of voice, specific to your company, that can be used to differentiate yourself from the competition?
+Is there some particular tone of voice, specific for your company, that can be used to differentiate yourself from the competition?
 This is something to keep in mind when defining your Employee Value Proposition.
 Writing about your pillars in your own specific way will position you as unique and give all the readers a great insight into your culture.

 Let’s take a look at the whole process of creating EVP: